Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime: The charged Dirac oscillator in a rotating frame in the -dimensional Bonnor-Melvin-Lambda spacetime

 where $0\leq r<\infty$ ($r=\sqrt{x^2+y^2}$) is the polar radial coordinate (or polar radial distance), $\sigma>0$ is a constant of integration or a real parameter (with a dimension of length$^2$), and $\Lambda>0$ is the cosmological constant (with a dimension of length$^{-2}$), in which both are related with the following (dimensionless periodic) magnetic field (``Bonnor-Melvin-Lambda magnetic field'') aligned with the axis of symmetry

-being the Ricci scalar curvature corresponding given by $R=4\Lambda$ (i.e. a positive or ``sphere-like'' curvature) \cite{Castro}.
+being the Ricci scalar curvature corresponding given by $R=4\Lambda$ (i.e. a positive or ``sphere-like'' curvature) \cite{Castro,Guvendi}.
 In particular, this result demonstrates that the spacetime described by the line element \eqref{lineelement} is not asymptotically flat, but exhibits a uniform curvature throughout the universe (with a closed and finite geometry since it has a positive curvature).
 Here, it is interesting to comment a little on the cosmological constant.
 So, the cosmological constant is a term introduced by Einstein in his equations of GR to explain a static universe.
 Although Einstein originally added it to maintain a static universe model, which was later shown to be unnecessary with the discovery of an expanding universe, the concept has become crucial in modern cosmology.
-For example, a positive cosmological constant directly implies a repulsive force acting on cosmic scales, where this repulsion leads to what we observe as dark energy, which drives the accelerated expansion of the universe (i.e. dark energy is associated with a positive cosmological constant).
+For example, a positive cosmological constant directly implies a repulsive force acting on cosmic scales, where this repulsion leads to what we observe as dark energy, which drives the accelerated expansion of the universe (i.e. dark energy is associated with a positive cosmological constant in the most widely accepted cosmological model today, which is the $\Lambda$CDM model).
 For more information on a positive cosmological constant, we recommend Refs. \cite{Wald,Perlmutter,Zehavi,Sahni,Smolin,Padmanabhan,Steinhardt,Ashtekar,Boonserm}.

 On the other hand, to include the noninertial effects of a uniformly rotating frame, we must modify the angular coordinate in the form $\theta\to\theta+\Omega t$ \cite{Oli2,Strange,Bakke2,Oli9,Oli10}.
 Thus, the line element \eqref{lineelement} becomes (``noninertial curved line element'')